kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 - All of the planned code changes for alpha will be done in cluster-autoscaler and kubernetes (scheduler in particular) repository.
 - We plan to implement changes in cluster-autoscaler so that it can consider volume limits when scaling cluster.
-- Make changes in `kube-scheduler` so that it can stop scheduling of pods that require CSI volume if underlying CSI volume is not installed on the node.
+- Make changes in `kube-scheduler` so that it can stop scheduling of pods that require CSI volume if underlying CSI volume is not installed on the node, with `CSIDriver` opt-in.
 - Initial e2e tests completed and enabled.
 - All of the changes in CAS and kube-scheduler will be behind `VolumeLimitScaling` featuregate.

-We will delay beta/graduation of kube-scheduler featuregate until corresponding featuregate `VolumeLimitScaling` has been made GA in CAS and one more release after that has passed.
-For example, we GA CAS featuregate in v1.38, then we would beta/enable scheduler change in v1.39.

 <!---
 #### Beta